 Thomas E. Spurgeon

-Thomas E. Spurgeon is an entrepreneur who has built companies throughout the United States, He most recently served as president and CEO of Lincoln Office in Peoria, Illinois, one of the country's largest distributors of Steelcase furniture.
+Thomas E. Spurgeon was elected by the Purdue Alumni Association in 2005 to serve as one of three alumni trustees.
+He is currently chairman of the Board, having been elected by his fellow trustees in 2013 to succeed Keith J. Krach.
+Spurgeon is an entrepreneur who built companies throughout the United States and most recently served as president and CEO of Lincoln Office in Peoria, Illinois, one of the country's largest distributors of Steelcase furniture.
 He is now a consultant to the company, which he sold in 2001.

 His service to Purdue includes membership on the Campaign for Purdue steering committee and Purdue Athletic Advisory Council.
-He also has served on the executive committee of the PAA Board of Directors and chaired its Strategic Planning Task Force.
-In addition, Spurgeon has served as president of the Peoria PAA club and chairman of the Central Illinois PAA.
-In 2002, he received the President's Council Distinguished Pinnacle Award and in October, 2008, he received the Purdue Alumni Citizenship Award.
+He also served on the executive committee of the Purdue Alumni Association Board of Directors and chaired its Strategic Planning Task Force.
+In addition, Spurgeon served as president of the Peoria PAA club and chairman of the Central Illinois PAA.
+In 2002, he received the President's Council Distinguished Pinnacle Award and in October 2008, he received the Purdue Alumni Citizenship Award.

-Spurgeon's generosity has resulted in two facilities on the Purdue campus bearing his name: the Tom Spurgeon Golf Training Center and the atrium in the Dauch Alumni Center that is the Spurgeon Hall of Spirit.
-He has also donated to Hanley Hall and the Mackey renovation project.
+In addition to donating for the construction of Hanley Hall, Spurgeon's generosity has resulted in three facilities on the Purdue campus bearing his name -- the Tom Spurgeon Golf Training Center, the Spurgeon Hall of Spirit in the Dauch Alumni Center, and the Spurgeon Club at Mackey Arena.